Shmurdik/ASFWCFClient/README.md

 Copy ASFWCFClient.exe to ASF directory.

-If you launch ASFWCFClient outside the ASF directory, WCF data will be set by default i.e. host=localhost and port=1242.
+If you launch ASFWCFClient outside the ASF directory, WCF data will be set by default i.e. host=127.0.0.1 and port=1242.

 ### Commands

+Commands with `<BOT>` apply only to selected bots.
+Commands without `<BOT>` ignores list of bots.
+Some commands require other arguments, put them in field below.
+If the command does not require any arguments, leave the appropriate field empty.